Surbhi1511-yadav/Mongodb/README.md

 * Data Intergrity : Applications serve various users at different geo-locations in different time zones and they have to be up and run all the time to maintain the data intergrity.

 * Cloud Computing : Applications are beoming distrubted and many moving towards cloud computing.

+Note : --> NoSQL is designed to overcome the problem faced in Relational Database and to also overcome Performance, Scalability, Data Modelling and Distrubtion limitations.